sqlfluff/sqlfluff/ARCHITECTURE.md

 - `dialect`, which represents a unique dialect of sql.
 This is a collection of `tokens` and `syntax elements`.
 These are defined so that inheritance can be used to define related syntaxes.

+# More Notes...

+We need a change of approach, especially in how the parser works.

+## Principles:
+- The parser is left to right, with no look ahead.
+- It treats whitespace and comments as tokens.
+- Patterns are *recursive*.
+They take a string, take what they can, pass some down to children and then return the unused part back to the parent.
+- Patterns consist of *sequences*.
+A pattern can have sub-sequences at definition but these will get converted to their own sequences under the hood.
+- Patterns are *greedy*, meaning they will take as much as they can before yielding and remaining string.
+- A terminal behaves as a special case of a pattern.
+It exhibits the same behaviours as a pattern.
+- Patterns either match, or not.
+  - If a match is made, then the pattern extracts the part of the string which it has matched and returns the rest back up, along with a `node`.
+  - If no match is made, then the pattern returns the whole string, the parent sequence decides whether this is an issue.
+  - If at any point, we fail to match all the way up to the root `node` then that should raise a parsing error.